-- As sampling does not differentiate between main residences and second homes (as recorded in the residence registry), all households that correspond to the HFCS household definition have a positive probability of being selected. - The very fine stratification structure ensures that all segments of the Austrian population are represented in the survey.
+- The fact that the probability of drawing a PSU was proportional to its size in terms of the number of households ensured a better efficiency of sampling design as compared to a design in which all PSUs could be drawn with the same probability by reducing the variance of the design weights. - As sampling does not differentiate between main residences and second homes (as recorded in the residence registry), all households that correspond to the HFCS household definition have a positive probability of being selected. - The very fine stratification structure ensures that all segments of the Austrian population are represented in the survey.

 At the same time, given the topics covered by the HFCS it would be desirable to oversample certain groups of the population, such as wealthy households, to improve the efficiency of estimates for these subgroups.
-However, the underlying information needed for such oversampling is not yet available.
+However, management decided against the implementation of such an oversampling scheme.